DeltaE/pypsa-gsa/README.md

 | group | Subplot group |
 | xhue | Legend Title (for scatter) or y label (for bar) |

-*TODO: Move this to the dedicated UP plotting config.
+*TODO: Move this to the dedicated UA plotting config.

 ### Solver